Find UK Tuition

 - Consultation lessons are half price for a full hour.
 I am also happy to meet to recommend an instrument for a student, and I have several instruments they can try.

-travel costs of £2-5 pounds per journey, depending on distance.
+Lessons are £25 per hour.
+There are travel costs of up to £5 pounds per journey, depending on distance.

 - Where do you teach?

 - I travel to my students' homes.
-I am based in Birmingham city centre but am willing to travel out to Walsall, Dudley, Solihull, Coventry, Sutton Coldfield and Coventry, Warwick and Leamington Spa, though there may be an extra charge of between £2 and £5 for longer journeys.
+I am based in Birmingham city centre but am willing to travel out to Walsall, Dudley, Solihull, Coventry, Sutton Coldfield and Coventry, Tamworth and Kidderminster, Evesham and Alcester though there may be an extra charge of between £2 and £5 for longer journeys.

-I can teach theory of music and musical knowledge from my home in Birmingham, located centrally with plenty of parking and very close to major bus and train routes.
+I can teach theory of music and musical knowledge from my home in Birmingham, located close to the M6, not far from the city centre with plenty of parking and very close to major bus and train routes.

 - When are you available?